dqveha/luigi-luau-shop/README.md

 12. Within the terminal, type: `\c luigi_specialty_development`
 13. Then type `SELECT * FROM users`
-14. Find the account ID you created to make admin by typing in your terminal:
+14. Find the account ID you created, then set admin to `true` by typing in your terminal:

 ```
 UPDATE users SET admin = true WHERE id = [ID];